In this section

 In December 2016 Associate Professor Moira Inkelas hosted a webinar for Best Start site facilitators.

 The webinar explores ‘measuring improvement’ based on Dr Inkelas' experience in using quality improvement methodologies on changing systems in the USA.
-We invite you to watch/listen to the webinar recording below and view the slides.
+We invite you to watch/listen to the webinar recording below and

 Minister for Families and Children Jenny Mikakos officially launched the program in October 2016.